 Standalone MPC Buyer’s Guide: Quick comparison

-*Wifi and ethernet are currently used for three purposes.
-Firstly they can sync files with your online Splice account, secondly they can be used for Ableton Link and thirdly for Ableton Live Control.
+*Wifi and ethernet are currently used to activate premium plugins, OTA firmware updates, syncing files with your online Splice account, Ableton Link and Ableton Live Control.

 ** MIDI devices can be connected via the traditional MIDI DIN ports, via bluetooth, or via USB (up to 32 devices via a USB hub).
 You can also connect USB-to-MIDI interfaces to increase the available MIDI DIN ports.